 Certainly any flash is greatly more light than continuous bulbs, allowing desirable camera settings.
 You've seen what your hot shoe flash can do.
 But using flash has differences, may require a bit of getting used to.

-Flash spooks some, but it's easy if you let it be.
+Flash spooks some, but it's easy if you let it be easy.
 Flash is an added light that we control.
 If result is too bright, turn it down.
 If not bright enough, turn it up.
 When you realize this is YOUR job now, it becomes easy.
-If using manual flashes, a light meter helps a lot, to actually know what we're doing.
+If using manual flashes, a light meter helps a lot (especially true for multiple lights), to actually know what we're doing.
 If TTL, flash compensation is how we control what the camera is doing.
 If not at the right angle, move it so it is.
 Make it be like you want it.
 This does not happen automatically, so the first thing to realize is that it is YOU that has to control this.
 If you're willing to get involved, then flash is not hard.

 We can't see the flashes lighting effect except in a test picture (rear LCD of camera).
-Bigger studio lights have 250 watt incandescent modeling lights in them, which help to see shadows and catchlights, but a test picture is the final word.
+Bigger studio lights have 250 watt incandescent modeling lights in them, which help to see shadows and catchlights, but the illumination levels probably won't show accurate ratio, so a test picture is the final word.
 Incidentally, these modeling lights can be left on during the picture, without even affecting the flash picture.. because they are too dim for say f/8 1/200 ISO 100, a very black picture without the flash.
 The flash overwhelms them.
-This is something you should verify once, pull the camera sync cord and take a picture without flash, just modeling lights on.
-At your sessions regular exposure, you want to see a black picture, because incandescent lights are orange.
+This is something you should verify once, pull the camera sync cord and take the same picture without flash, just modeling lights on.
+Then at your sessions regular exposure, you want to see a black picture, because incandescent lights are orange.

 The camera cannot meter flash (TTL systems excepted).
-You can use a handheld incident meter, which are fabulous, and precise, or you can trial and error tweak it in (one or maybe two lights, but more needs a meter).
+You can use a handheld incident meter, which are fabulous, and precise, or you can trial and error tweak it in (for one or maybe two lights, but more lights need a meter, to have a clue about ratio, and to easily reproduce the same setup next time).
 Tweaking the camera exposure without a meter is easy, but the advantage of the meter is in setting the power of multiple lights to their exact known relationships... lighting ratio.
 A common plan is the Main light is quite close, high, and towards the side (maybe near 45 degrees wide, and up to 45 degrees high, from subject).
 A Fill light is more frontal, near the lens axis, which has to be back by the camera so the lens can see around its umbrella.
 For color images, the Fill is often set about one stop less bright at the subject than the main light (ratio).
 For TTL with the Commander, just set the fill group to -1 EV compensation.
 Equal lights are flat, normally a bad thing for portraits.

 There are many choices, and also other ways, but my notion is a speedlight in a softbox just doesn't fit.
 Light does come out, but studio lights are used bare bulb in softboxes (180 degree wide light), which does not describe speedlights.
 Speedlights do work very well in an umbrella.
 Just for an idea, my notion of a good low price starter kit for speedlights is: